 These days it's practically mandatory for your site to have visually appealing, clickable icons and logos that take visitors to social media profiles and other interesting pages.
 We're not all designers, though – so where to get these icons?
 Iconizer is your new best friend.
 Search for anything you'd like and tons of options will pop up.
 For example, a search for "Facebook" yields 169 different icons to choose from.
 Not only that, but once you pick your favorite, you can edit its colors and effects to match your site's design scheme.

 With these five tools just a click away, your online store's design will be refreshed and revitalized in no time.
+Need tools to help run your store more efficiently?
+Check out our blog post about our newest FREE tools for ecommerce merchants!

 - Emily Teachout, Volusion